-As the name suggests, coating thickness measurement is a non-destructive testing method to measure the thickness of a coating applied on the surface of a product.
+As the name suggests, coating thickness measurement is a non-destructive testing method to measure the thickness of a coating applied on the surface of a piece.

-Apart from keeping the integrity of the part, an interesting aspect of this non-destructive measuring method is that it can be applied on both dry and wet coatings.
+Besides maintaining the integrity of the part, an interesting aspect of this non-destructive measuring method is that it can be applied to both dry and wet coatings.
 The main difference between dry and wet coating thickness measurement will be the type of instrument employed.

 Why is coating thickness measurement essential in many industries?